7. The Seven Seals of the Book of Revelation

-We don’t know at what stage in the second half of the seven years will be the rapture.
-I believe with all my heart that we will all appear, Jew and Gentile born-again believers, at the same time before the throne.
-We are made spotless due to entering the blood covenant that Jesus instituted at the cross and because of Christ’s work at Calvary.
-We are without blame before our God, and He will wipe away our tears (Revelation 21:4).
+In the diagram above, I had to put the arrow symbolizing the rapture somewhere, but no man knows the day or the hour that He will come for His saints.
+We don't know at what point the rapture will be in the second half of the seven years during the Great Tribulation.
+Jew and Gentile born-again believers will all appear at the same time before the throne.
+We are made spotless due to entering into the blood covenant that Jesus instituted at the cross at Calvary.
+We are without blame before God, and He will wipe away our tears (Revelation 21:4).

-Our God will not allow us to go through anything that He will not go through with us.
-He will sustain us and give us His grace for whatever is ahead for the saints.
-There is a story that comes to mind that was told by Corrie Ten Boom that illustrates this point.
-Corrie was a Dutch woman whose father owned a watch shop in Haarlem, Holland when World War II broke out.
-This Christ-like family began providing "hiding places" for persecuted Jews.
-She lived through many trials and persecution when her family went to a concentration camp because of the help they provided to the Jews.
+The Lord will sustain us and give us His grace for whatever is ahead for the people of God.
+A story by Corrie Ten Boom comes to mind to illustrate this point.
+When World War 2 broke out, Corrie was a Dutch woman whose father owned a watch shop in Haarlem, Holland.
+This family of firm believers in Christ began providing "hiding places" for persecuted Jews.
+She lived through many trials and persecution when her family went to a concentration camp because of the help they offered to the Jews.
 At one point, Corrie was afraid and did not think she could handle what was ahead.
-Her father asked her; “Corrie, when you and I go to Amsterdam, when do I give you your ticket?”
-She replied; “Why, just before we get on the train.”
-"Exactly" he replied.
-“And our wise Father in heaven knows when we are going to need things.
+Her father asked her, "Corrie, when you and I go to Amsterdam, when do I give you your ticket?”
+She replied, “Why, just before we get on the train.”
+"Exactly," he replied.
+“And our wise Father in heaven knows when we will need things.
 When the time comes that you need strength, you will look into your heart and find the strength you need, just in time.
-God will give you what you need at the moment that you need it.”
+God will give you what you need when you need it.”
 We are not to be fearful concerning the things that we have read.
-The reason God has given us this book is that He wants to reveal these things to us so that when we see them, we know how glorious is the end.
+God has given us the prophetic Scriptures because He wants to reveal these things to us so that when we see them, we will also remember how glorious the end is.
 We know who wins!
 Even so, come Lord Jesus!

 Email address: email@example.com